FrankFK/FrankFK.github.io/_posts/2024-03-04-hexafour-09-define-methods.md

 ### The beginning of Spaghetti Code

-Let's start with the program code from the [last HexaFour post][hexafour-08].
-I left out the actual program lines and only wrote down the number of these lines:
+Let's start with program code from the [last HexaFour post][hexafour-08].
+I left out the actual program lines and only wrote down how many lines a section consists of:

 ```csharp
 public static void WoopecMain()